hipe/tmx/sakin-agac-doc/407-collection-synchronization-algorithm.md

-the idea was: pull in new data from the upstream, merge it in with existing data in the herestream, and write the new collection (document, e.g) to the downstream. an edit-in-place behavior (like the `-i` option for `sed`) could be achieved by having the herestream and the downstream point to the same resource (e.g file on the filesystem).
+the idea was: pull in new data from the upstream, merge it in with existing data in the herestream, and write the new collection (document, e.g) to the downstream. an edit-in-place behavior (like the `-i` option for `sed`) could be achieved by getting the output of the downstream ultimately into the the storage resource (e.g file on the filesystem) whence came the herestream. (this can take some work - just like how on the shell you can't redirect the output of a thing into a file that you use for input.)

 but now (and to get _very_ practical for a moment), we have simplified this distinction away. now we _always_ write output to a temporary file (called